 Before you can complete your vehicle registration, you must do the following:

-- Apply for a Georgia driver’s license.
+- Apply for a Georgia driver’s license

 - A completed Motor Vehicle Title/Tag Application

-- Proof of insurance.
+- Proof of car insurance.

-- Your Georgia state issued drivers license or identification card.
+- Your Georgia state-issued driver's license

 - Proof of Georgia residency, such as: